gw90969-ops/medicalhumanitiesmusic-2025-2/cheong-yunho.md

 <img src="./cheong-yunho.png" alt="Abstract image of Autism Spectrum Disorder" style="width:30%;" />

-# The music I hope to be played at my funeral
+# The Music I Hope To Be Played At My Funeral

 For my funeral, I prefer music that brings warmth rather than overwhelming sadness. [“Tree”](https://www.youtube.com/watch?v=cHkDZ1ekB9U&list=RDcHkDZ1ekB9U&start_radio=1) by Car, the Garden carries a quiet sense of comfort.
 Its gentle melody and poetic lyrics remind listeners that life, though imperfect, was full of growth, connection, and small but meaningful moments.